Arthur Wood (composer)

-Arthur Henry Wood (24 January 1875 – 18 January 1953) was an English composer and conductor, particularly famous for "Barwick Green", the signature theme for the BBC Radio 4 series The Archers.
+Arthur Henry Wood (24 January 1875 – 18 January 1953) was an English composer and conductor.
+Wood is known for his 1924 work "Barwick Green", the signature theme for the BBC Radio 4 series The Archers.

 Early life and education

-Wood was born on 24 January 1875, in Heckmondwike, Yorkshire, the eldest child of a tailor.
-His father was a violinist in a local amateur orchestra and as a boy, Wood began to learn the violin, the flute and piccolo.
-After his family moved to Harrogate in 1882 he was given flute lessons from Arthur Brookes, a member of a local spa orchestra.
-He left school at the age of twelve and two years later became organist of St Paul's Presbyterian Church in Harrogate.
+Wood was born on 24 January 1875 in Heckmondwike, Yorkshire to George Henry Wood (1850–1923), and Henrietta Jackson Wood (1853–1925).
+Wood's father was a tailor and violinist who played in a local amateur orchestra.
+Wood initially learnt to play the violin, before later learning to play the flute and piccolo which became his primary instruments.

+In 1882, aged 7, Wood's family moved to Harrogate where he began receiving flute learns from Arthur Brookes, a member of the Spa Orchestra and later member of the Boston Symphony Orchestra.
+Wood left school aged 12.

 Musical career

+In 1889, aged 14, Wood became the organist at St Paul's Presbyterian Church in Harrogate.
 By age sixteen Wood had become the lead flautist, pianist and deputy conductor of the Harrogate Municipal Orchestra.
 Later he moved onto the Bournemouth Municipal Orchestra.

 In 1903, at the age of twenty-eight, he progressed to become the director of music at Terry's Theatre, London.
 Wood conducted London theatre orchestras for over three decades, including the Apollo Theatre, the Shaftesbury Theatre, His Majesty's Theatre and the Theatre Royal, Drury Lane.